zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

         .. literalinclude:: assets/Dockerfile.lightning
             :caption: :download:`Dockerfile.lightning <assets/Dockerfile.lightning>`

-And then build the container with the following commands
+After download the corresponding build script, the container can be built with the following commands.

 .. tabs::